DAILY LIFE IN 17TH CENTURY ENGLAND

 Furthermore in the early 17th century the cartridge was invented.
 The musket ball was placed in a container, which held the right amount of gunpowder to fire it.
 The soldier no longer had to measure powder from a powder horn into his gun.

 Apart from artillery there were two branches of an army.
-The cavalry were usually armed with wheelock pistols and sabres.
+The cavalry were usually armed with wheelock pistols and sabers.
 They were protected by back plates, breastplates and helmets.
 The infantry consisted men armed with muskets and those armed with pikes.
 A musket took a long time to reload and the soldiers were very vulnerable while they did so.
 Therefore they were protected by men with pikes (a weapon like a long spear).
 In theory there were two musketeers to each pike man.
-The pike men usually had a steel helmet but musketeers did not usually wear armour.
+The pike men usually had a steel helmet but musketeers did not usually wear armor.

 About 1680 the bayonet was invented.
 With bayonet fixed a musket could be used as a weapon even if it had been fired and was not reloaded.
 The bayonet did away with the need for pike men.